Is Now a Good Time for Second Steppers and Upsizers to Buy?

 If you do plan on renting your home, you will want to make sure you are prepared to deal with the responsibilities of being a landlord.
 You may want to work with a property management company that will handle many of these tasks on your behalf.
 Find out whether renting out your current home will cover the cost of your mortgage.

 At the end of the day, the real estate market is all about timing and opportunities.
 If there is a beautiful home in your area that has everything you are looking for, you may want to make an offer before someone else snatches it up.
+Getting the inside scoop on a home for sale before a house hits the market can be the best way to get a good deal on a home and have less competition.

 However, if you are not seeing any properties that stand out to you, you may want to hold off on buying for now.
 You should start exploring the market now so that you can see the kinds of options that are available in your price range.
 See if you can get what you want at the right price.